What is FAQ?

 I love your tours, how can I support them?

 Thank You!
 One way you can support our tours is by registering to either ride or volunteer.
 Another great way is to donate to League of Michigan Bicyclists (LMB).
 We are a 501(c)(3) nonprofit that depends on you to continue our mission.
+You can also use the built-in donation field in our tour registration forms to make a contribution.
+New in 2023, LMB is also offering peer-to-peer fundraising opportunities on our tours.
+You can learn more here.

 I don’t have any camping gear, can I still come on the tour?